Ayroid/validuct/docs/backend/TEST_SETUP.md

       ✓ should create idea with launched status and link GET /api/v1/ideas
       ✓ should get ideas with NEW timeline
-      ✓ should get ideas with HOT timeline
       ✓ should get ideas with TRENDING timeline
+      ✓ should get ideas with TOP timeline
       ✓ should return 400 for invalid timeline
       ✓ should support pagination
     GET /api/v1/ideas/:id